 Don’t get me wrong; a sales script can be a solid starting point.
-But now more than ever, it’s important that the models and scripts you use are flexible enough to allow the personality of your sales professional to shine through.
+But now more than ever, it’s important that the models and scripts you use are so flexible enough that you not only allow the personality of your sales professionals to shine through, but you're able to take your prospects through a selling pathway that's customised to their specific needs, wants and challenges.

 Here’s a hard pill to swallow: magic sales scripts don’t exist.
 If they did, we’d all be writing these golden scripts and selling them to the highest bidder.
 Any good sales professional knows that’s just not how the real world works.

-What you need are flexible and adaptable sales models that allow you to get creative.
-You need scripts that give you the ability to tailor conversations for every type of customer so you can present a more real and authentic buying experience, and actually help solve their problems.
+What you need are flexible and adaptable sales processes that allow you to get creative.
+You need models that give you the ability to tailor conversations for every type of customer so you can present a more real and authentic buying experience, and actually help solve their problems.

 What is ALF?